Dewalt-arch/pimpmyadlab/readme.md

     - Default gateway automatically set to x.x.x.1 for the same network ip range
     - Subnet set to 24 masked bits 255.255.255.0
     - temoprary dns of 8.8.8.8 set for installation until after ADCS is installed
-    - after adcs is instaleld dns is set to 127.0.0.1
+    - after adcs is installed dns is set to 127.0.0.1

   Workstations Updates (Punisher & Spiderman)
   - Added autoconfiguration of Punisher to static ip instead of dhcp